 Each teams needs will be unique and user education should be focused on the features most needed by the team.

-We strongly recommend all users that will own projects review the Before You Begin: Projects guide.
+We strongly recommend all users that will own projects review the Getting Started: Projects guide.